mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/monitoring/index.md

 ## Grafana Dashboards

 With Grafana, you can query and view collected metrics in easy-to-read graphs.
-Konvoy ships with the following set of default dashboards:
+Konvoy ships with the following set of dashboards:

-* Kubernetes Components: Nodes, Pods, Kubelet, Scheduler, StatefulSets and Persistent Volumes
+* Kubernetes Components: API Server, Nodes, Pods, Kubelet, Scheduler, StatefulSets and Persistent Volumes
 * Kubernetes USE method: Cluster and Nodes
-* Traefik
+* Etcd
 * CoreDNS
-* Grafana
+* Calico
-* Kube-Apiserver
+* Autoscaler
 * Local Volume Provisioner
-* Etcd
+* Volume Space Usage
 * Prometheus
-* FluentBit
-* Volume Space Usage
+* Grafana
+* Fluent Bit
 * Elasticsearch
+* Kibana
 * Velero
+* Traefik
+* Ops Portal

 Initially, all of the dashboards are enabled by default.
 However, you can disable any of them when defining the cluster requirements for Prometheus in the `cluster.yaml` file.